koushik-sss/2B-PROPOSAL-SAI/README.md

 There's one more!
 But I've linked it here since GitHub limits uploads to 10 MB for embedding GIFs in a markdown file. https://github.com/koushik-sss/2B-PROPOSAL-SAI/blob/main/serial.gif

+Please refer to the folder in this repo for the code.